applewatchdev/Wayfinder/README.md

 If you get compile error like Bundle Identifier not matching check that your Bundle Identifier in step 3 and 4 are matching the "CHANGEME" string.

+## Language

+If you like german language switch variable to "de" here: Wayfinder WatchKit Extension/WatchfaceController.swift on Line 39.
+Sorry, it's just hardcoded without real Localization features.
+Maybe provide that later.

 ## Donation